 “Tanned on Twitter’s new roof deck this morning as some dude served me smoothie shots.
 This is real life?”

 The corporate world should be Darwinist.
-And for politicians to suggest that any business is in need of public assistance is bullshit.
+For politicians to suggest that any business is in need of public assistance is bullshit.
 Companies who could not manage to execute a profitable business strategy, died off.
 The ones left standing were sharp enough to not only sell a product worth buying, but also survived the cutthroat world of business.
 These are intelligent people who can stand on their own.
-It is the single mother of three, who works three jobs and still cannot feed her kids, or the elderly person choosing between electricity and medication, who are struggling to survive.
+It is the single mother of three, who works two jobs and still cannot feed her kids, or the elderly person choosing between electricity and medication, who are struggling to survive.
 There are people suffering in this country, but it is not the ones with multi-million dollar bonuses.

 I hear the argument over and over again that the government cannot create demand.
 I present you with the flip-side: the government cannot create supply.
 Corporations will always follow the money.
-And before corporate welfare, the only source of cash was their customer base.
+Before corporate welfare, the only source of cash was their customer base.
 Now corporations can collect profits before they even break ground.
 They have turned their version of welfare into an ATM, and no one really knows if they have a withdraw limit.